-The joists will sit between the alignment lines made above. (see 5.8).
+The joists will sit between the alignment lines made above. (see 5.15).

-- Trim the trimmable end of each joist to allow the joist to fit between the lines. (see figure 5.10). - Maximum cutoff amount is 24" - The top and bottom flanges must be cut to the same length.
-The flanges must remain within 1⁄2" of vertical alignment. - If either end or both ends land on a sill plate for a first-rated wall, cut the joist shorter to allow the 5/8 Type X drywall to be installed later.
-(First Floor Only).
+- Trim the trimmable end of each joist to fit the between the lines. (see figure 5,17). - Maximum cutoff amount is 24" - The top and bottom flanges must be cut to the same length.
+The flanges must remain within 1⁄2 of vertical alignment.

-- 3. Cover Both Sides of the Trimmable End with 5/8" OSB.
-(First Floor Only). - Cut two (2) pieces of 5/8" OSB to fit over the remaining portion of the trimmable panel. - Install one piece on each side of the trimmable panel with 1" drywall nails or 1" course drywall screws.
+- 4. Cover Both Sides of the Trimmable End with 5/8" Gypsum Board. - Cut two (2) pieces of 5/8" gypsum board to fit over the remaining portion of the trimmable panel. - Install one piece on each side of the trimmable panel with 1" drywall nails or 1" course drywall screws.
 Insert the screws 2" from the top and 2" bottom of the panel.
-One set of two screws 2" from the uncut edge of the panel and then at 6" intervals for the remaining of the panel. (see figure 5.11).
+One set of two screws 2" from the uncut edge of the panel and then at 6" intervals for the remaining of the panel. (see figure 5.18).

-- 4. Install Each Section of Joists. - Starting with the joist at the farthest end of the foundation from where the joists were delivered, install the joists between the layout marks and alignment chalk lines from "Lay out the Floor Joists" above. - Set up two platform ladders, one at each side.
+5. Install Each Section of Joists.

+- Starting with the joist at the farthest end of the foundation from where the joists where delivered, install the joists between the layout marks and alignment chalk lines from "Lay out the Floor Joists" above. - Set up two platform ladders, one at each side.
 This will allow volunteers to safely install and attach the joist.
 Move the ladders along the walls.
-Do not lean out away from the ladders. - Ensure: - the joists sit between the layout lines and marks. - The trimmable ends of the joists are on the proper side of the house. - the joists are cut to the proper length. - the horizontal member marked "BOTTOM" is facing down.
-The diagonal members of the joist should be aligned. - the top and bottom flanges are within 1⁄2" of true vertical alignment.

-- the joists are bearing at least 2". - The trimmable panels of the 1st floor joist have been covered with 5/8 OSB. - Toe nail the joists in place with: - 1st Floor two (2) galvanized 8d sinkers on each side of the joist - 2nd Floor one (1) common 8d sinkers on each side of the joist - ➤ Note: nails are not placed closer than 2 1⁄2" oc. - Note: Before finishing each section, determine if the 2x6 strong-backs need to be laid in place now or will it be possible to feed them in later.
+Do not lean out away from the ladders. - Ensure: - the joists sits between the layout lines and marks. - The trimmable ends of the joists are on the proper side of the house. - the joists are cut to the proper length. - the horizontal member marked Top is facing up.
+The diagonal members of the joist should be aligned. - the top and bottom flanges are within 1⁄2" of true vertical alignment. - the joists are bearing at least 2". - First and last joists will be installed flush to the outside edge of the front or back sill/top plate. - 1st Floor one (1) galvanized 8d sinker on each side of the joist at 16" increments. - 2nd Floor one (1) common 8d sinker on each side of the joist at 16" increments. - Toe nail the remaining joists in place with: - 1st Floor two (2) galvanized 8d sinkers on each side of the joist